chaoguo14/chaoguo14.github.io/_posts/2020-06-21-A-popular-way-of-choosing-base-level-in-regression-revisited-(cont'd).md

+---
+layout: post
+title: A popular way of choosing base level in regression revisited (cont'd)
+---

 ### General case: with other covariates

 To recap, we want to examine the following statement about choosing base level for a regression model: